izzy-robinson/msc-thesis/Optimisation Problems.md

 **Step 2: Write this system of equations in augmented matrix (or `simplex tableau') form, where each column is labelled according to the variable it contains coefficients for and each row is labelled by the basic variable it is initially associated with.**

+Note that each row corresponds to one of the equations, and we put the one for the objective function at the bottom by convention.

 ```{figure} tableau-grid-1.png
 :name: tableau-grid-1-figure
 :width: 350px